jay-garcia/jay-garcia/README.md

 ## Hi there 👋 I'm Jesús

-💻 Software Engineer | Aspiring Cloud & DevOps Engineer
+💻 Software Engineer | Cloud & DevOps Practitioner ☁️ | 6+ Years Development Experience
-☁️ Currently exploring Google Cloud & Kubernetes
-📚 Learning through the Coursera Cloud DevOps Engineer Specialization

-### I’m a Software Engineer with 6 years of development experience, currently diving deep into the world of DevOps and Cloud Engineering.
-My recent focus has been on Google Cloud Platform (GCP) and modern DevOps practices such as containerization, orchestration, and CI/CD automation.
+### I’m a Software Engineer with 6 years of professional development experience, now specializing in Cloud and DevOps engineering.
+I have hands-on experience with Google Cloud Platform (GCP), Microsoft Azure, Kubernetes, containerization, and CI/CD automation, delivering scalable and reliable solutions.

-To sharpen my skills, I’m actively working through the [Coursera specialization “Preparing for Google Cloud Certification: Cloud DevOps Engineer”](https://www.coursera.org/professional-certificates/sre-devops-engineer-google-cloud)!

-I love learning by doing and am excited to continue growing at the intersection of software development and cloud operations.
+I continuously strengthen my expertise through practical projects and advanced training, including the Coursera “[Preparing for Google Cloud Certification: Cloud DevOps Engineer” specialization](https://www.coursera.org/professional-certificates/sre-devops-engineer-google-cloud).
+I thrive at the intersection of software development and cloud operations, building robust systems that are ready for production.